jcmontesherrera/TERN-Dronescape/README.md

-# TerraLuma Lab Field Protocols and Checklists
+# DroneScape Field Protocols and Checklists

 General protocols and checklists for drone imagery and point cloud collection used for projects Naturescan and Dronescape.